PyBHealth/PyBH/README.md

 git add modified_files
 git commit -m "Summary of your changes"
 ```
 To record your changes locally.
-After committing, it is a good idea to sync with the base repository in case there have been any whanges:
+After committing, it is a good idea to sync with the base repository in case there have been any changes:
 ```bash
 git fetch upstream
 git rebase upstream/main